27 August 2020 – 12 January 2021

-Unveiled to great acclaim during the Venice Biennale 2019, this porcelain-covered pavilion is intended as a place of contemplation and dialogue.
-'It is about exile,' says de Waal, 'what it means to have to move to another country, to speak another language.'
+Unveiled to great acclaim during the Venice Biennale 2019, this porcelain-covered pavilion was intended as a place of contemplation and dialogue.
+'It is about exile,' said de Waal, 'what it means to have to move to another country, to speak another language.'

-Alongside the books hangs a quartet of de Waal's own vitrines, psalm, I-IV (2019), holding pieces of porcelain, marble and steel.
-Their arrangements echo the composition of Daniel Bomberg's 16th-century edition of the Talmud – a central text of Judaism – printed in Venice and notable for holding the Hebrew text, Aramaic translation and commentary on a single page.
+Alongside the books hung a quartet of de Waal's own vitrines, psalm, I-IV (2019), holding pieces of porcelain, marble and steel.
+Their arrangements echoed the composition of Daniel Bomberg's 16th-century edition of the Talmud – a central text of Judaism – printed in Venice and notable for holding the Hebrew text, Aramaic translation and commentary on a single page.

-The external walls of the library are painted with liquid porcelain into which de Waal has inscribed the names of the great lost libraries of the world – from Nineveh in sixth-century BC Assyria to those recently lost in Tripoli and Mosul.
-Following its time at the Museum, the books will be donated to the library of the University of Mosul, Iraq, which is currently undergoing reconstruction, with the help of Book Aid International.
+The external walls of the library were painted with liquid porcelain into which de Waal had inscribed the names of the great lost libraries of the world – from Nineveh in sixth-century BC Assyria to those recently lost in Tripoli and Mosul.

-Throughout the exhibition run you can enjoy a rich programme of events, including debates and panel discussions presented in collaboration with English PEN on the themes raised by the library of exile, and a day of free music performances, films, talks, installations and workshops to mark Refugee Week 2020.
+Throughout the exhibition run, there was a rich programme of virtual events including a series of panel discussions presented in collaboration with English PEN on themes raised by the library of exile.

 AKO Foundation was set up in 2013 by Nicolai Tangen, CEO and Founder of AKO Capital, a native Norwegian who lives in the UK.
 Funded with a total of more than £300 million, the Foundation supports initiatives within the arts, education and climate.
 AKO Foundation has already undertaken a range of exciting projects with the British Museum, including Edvard Munch: love and angst in 2019 and the upcoming Citi exhibition Arctic: culture and climate.
 AKO Foundation is also instrumental in establishing the new Kunstsilo Museum in Kristiansand, Norway, which will house the largest collection of modernist Nordic art.